audurannaj/the-simpsons/index.md

 Confronting a lot of wordclouds was prohibitive and messy, because of the huge number of words and also how different these words are.
 To make this manageable while keeping it relevant, seven distinct seasons have been analyzed (but each one contributes to the score computation):

 * **Top 2 seasons in the first 9**.
 This because these are considered the best seasons in the show's history.
-The ones with the best ranking will be used to be as accurate as possible in the analysis
+The ones with the best ranking will be used to be as accurate as possible in the analysis.
+The resulting seasons are the 5th and the 7th respectively.
 * **Worst 2 seasons after the 17th**.
 This because the rating decay gets slower after the 17th season.
 It still remains bad compared to the first seasons, but it's not improving.
 These seasons can give an insight on the cause.
 * **Seasons 11, 12, 13**.
 What is that brought the show from such a high rating to a pretty low one?
 These seasons, which are in the middle of the rating decay, were analyzed: the choice has fallen on these because it happens that season 12 improves the rating of the previous season, just to fall down again with the 13th.
 This has then to be a focal point for the analysis.
+The resulting seasons are the 26th and the 24th respectively.

 Some preliminary observations are:
 * It was not easy to see patterns either in the WordClouds or in the barplots: research on the words was required in order to delve deeper into the topics.
 To learn more about that see the explainer notebook linked at the top of this page